RenewLog in

 Get started

-Brownie Mary: The Grandmother of Medical Marijuana
+Brownie Mary: The grandmother of medical marijuana

 calendar-icon

-Last updated on Oct 7, 2024
+Last updated on Mar 5, 2025

 Created on Feb 22, 2023

-Though she was famous for her chocolatey marijuana-infused baked confections — the recipe remains a secret to this day — many remember Rathbun for making the medical marijuana movement what it is today.
+Though she was famous for her chocolatey marijuana-infused baked confections — and the recipe remains a secret to this day — many remember Rathbun for making the medical marijuana movement what it is today.

 Brownie Mary’s actions generated interest in the medical community, ultimately motivating researchers to examine the therapeutic potential of cannabis.